Important Topics

 • Create an official record for HR and payroll processing

-Unlike casual leave requests made verbally or via email, a formal leave permission letter demonstrates professionalism and ensures your request is properly documented in your employment records.
+Unlike casual leave requests made verbally or via email, a formal leave permission letter demonstrates professionalism and ensures your request is properly documented, similar to structured communication like a request letter.

 When Do You Need a Leave Permission Letter?